Erasmus University Rotterdam: Health

 This domain includes the Erasmus MC, the Erasmus School of Health Policy and Management (ESHPM) and the Institute for Medical Technology Assessment (iMTA).

 Erasmus MC is the new name for the university medical centre in Rotterdam, which is a merger of the Faculty of Medicine and Health Sciences and the University Hospital Rotterdam (Dijkzigt, Sophia, Daniel den Hoed clinic).
 The biomedical cluster plays a leading role in the field of analysis of role of individual genes playing role in diseases.
 The Forensic Molecular Biology department works together with the Netherlands Forensic Institute (NFI).
 Major long-term genetic epidemiological studies among the elderly and children are Erasmus Rotterdam Health for the Elderly (ERGO) and Generation R respectively.

 The Erasmus School of Health Policy and Management (ESHPM) forms a bridge between medicine and the health sciences on the one hand and social sciences on the other.
 The institute for Medical Technology Assessment (iMTA) conducts health economic research in collaboration with both the Erasmus MC and the Erasmus School of Health Policy and Management.

 Wealth

 This area includes the Erasmus School of Economics and the Rotterdam School of Management.
-Its economics programmes and management programmes attract students and postgraduates from all over the world.
+Its economics programs and management programs attract students and postgraduates from all over the world.

 The research schools Erasmus Institute for Management (ERIM) and the Tinbergen Institute attract PhD students, research fellows, PostDocs and visiting professors of repute from all corners of the world.

 Other joint ventures are the English-language programme International Business Administration, the Erasmus Executive Development programme (EED) and the Erasmus University Centre for Contract Research and Business Support (ERBS).